hackolade/docs/Studio/Reusableobjectsdefinitions.md

 &nbsp;

-Definitions can be maintained at 3 distinct levels: at the entity-level (called internal definitions), at the model-level, and external.&nbsp; Internal definitions have limited use because they can only be reused (or referenced) within the same entity (a collection or table).
-But internal definitions insure [JSON Schema compatibility](<https://cswr.github.io/JsonSchema/spec/definitions\_references/> "target=\"\_blank\"").&nbsp; Model definitions can be referenced in any entity of the same Hackolade model.&nbsp; Finally, external definitions are Hackolade models (or JSON Schema files) that can be referenced in whole or in part, by other models.
-In the ERD view and hierarchical schema view, the references are are noted:
+Definitions can be maintained at 3 distinct levels: at the entity-level (called internal definitions), at the model-level, and external.&nbsp; In the ERD view and hierarchical schema view, the references are are noted:

 \- (i) for internal